epsy/clize/docs/dispatching.rst

                     Show the version

-Using a `collections.OrderedDict` instance rather than `dict` will guarantee the order they appear in the help.
+Using a `collections.OrderedDict` instance rather than `dict` will guarantee the order they appear in the help is the same as in the source.

 .. _multiple commands: